omsatam/Dicom-to-STL/README.md

 # Medical_Dicom_3D
 This project takes MRI or CT scan raw *.dicom files as an input then it transform it to a visible picture in Hounsfield scale.
 Next it builds a 3d model based on the slices data.
+It is updated as per python 3

 # Further Updates List:
 1-STL Exporting : A 3d printable model export feature will be added to enable the users